ElaWajdzik/SQL-Challenge-Case-Study-6---Clique-Bait/C. Product Funnel Analysis.md

 ##### Result:
 <img src="assets/cs6 - c1b.png">

-#### 3. Additional questions

-Use your 2 new output tables - answer the following questions:

-#### a.
-Which product had the most views, cart adds and purchases?
+#### 3. Which product had the most views, cart adds and purchases?

 ##### Result:
 <img src="assets/cs6 - c2.png">

 The shop recorded the most views for Oyster, and the most cart adds and purchases for Lobster.

-#### b.
-Which product was most likely to be abandoned?
+#### 4. Which product was most likely to be abandoned?
-#### c.
 Which product had the highest view to purchase percentage?

 ```sql
 	CAST(pca.number_of_abandoned_carts * 100.0 / pca.number_of_cart_adds AS NUMERIC(4,1)) AS abandoned_rate,